-11Often, few is interpreted as finite.
-Whatever Hilbert meant, we should now be satisfied with a small which suffice for the deduction of the data set.
-By a modest axiomatization12, we mean one that implies all the data and no more13.
-Of course, 'no more' is a rough term.
+We want to identify a 'few' distinguished propositions from the data set that suffice for the deduction of the data set.
+By a modest axiomatization, we mean one that implies all the data and not too much more.
+Of course, 'not too much more' is a rough term.
 One cannot expect a list of known mathematical propositions to be deductively complete.
-By more, we mean introducing essentially new concepts and concerns.
+By more, we mean introducing essentially new concepts and concerns or by adding additional hypotheses proving a result that contradict the explicit understandings of the authors of the data set (See the end of Section 4.1.
 As we'll see below, Hilbert's first order axioms are a modest axiomatization of the data: the theorems in Euclid about polygons (not circles) in the plane.
 We give an example in Remark 4.4.4 of an immodest first order axiomatization.

 The mathematical goal of this paper is to provide a modest descriptively complete axiomatization of plane geometry including the propositions concerning the circumference and area of a circle.
-If the data were deductively closed, there would be an easy sufficient condition for a modest axiomatization: the axioms must come from the data set.
-But it isn't.
-For example, Hilbert's proof that a plane satisfying the parallel postulate is embeddible in 3-space concludes with a concept (embeddible) that is totally foreign to the Greeks.
+If the data set is required to be deductively closed, there would be an easy sufficient condition for a modest axiomatization: the axioms must come from the data set.
+There is a difficulty with this requirement.
+First, the data sets stem from eras before 'deductive closure' was clearly defined; so there is an issue of how to apply this requirement to an 'open system' in the sense of [63].